 All students take Critical Reading I in the first year.
 This core module introduces a variety of texts and critical debates, and provides a foundation for English Literature in Years 2 and 3.
 All other first-year modules are optional.

-- Critical Reading I (core) - Reading List Order Form
+- Critical Reading I (core) - English Literature Order Form

 - Writing and the Self;